Non-accessible localizations: Smallness

 The next result can be used to replace the condition that $\|X\|_n$ be small in \cref{th:characterize-smallness} and \cref{co:dual-smallness} with a condition on homotopy groups.

 \begin{prop} Let $n \geq 0$ and let $X$ be an $n$-truncated type.
 Then $X$ is small if and only if $\pi_0(X)$ is small and for every $i : \N$ and $x : X$, $\pi_i(X, x)$ is small. \end{prop}

 The assumption on $\pi_i(X, x)$ is redundant when $i > n$, since $X$ is $n$-truncated and contractible types are always small.
-Note that we separately assume that $\pi_0(X)$ is small, since $X$ might not have any global elements.
+Note that we separately assume that $\pi_0(X)$ is small, since $X$ might not have any global elements (but see \cref{re:issmall-inhabited-issmall}).

 \begin{proof} The ``only if'' direction is clear.

 We prove the converse by induction on $n$.
 When $n = 0$, $X$ is equivalent to $\pi_0(X)$, which is assumed to be small.

 Now assume that $n \equiv m+1$ for $m : \N$.
 As in \cref{th:characterize-smallness}, consider the truncation map $|{-}| : X \to \|X\|_m$ and note that